lwileczek/isomap/PITCHME.md

 ### TL;DR
 @snapend
-ISOMAP is a non-linear model reduction method to reduce the size and complexity of a dataset, projecting it onto a new plain.
+ISOMAP is a non-linear model reduction method to reduce the size and complexity of a dataset, projecting it onto a new plane.
 This method is useful for datasets with non-linear structure, where [PCA](https://en.wikipedia.org/wiki/Principal_component_analysis) and [MDS](https://en.wikipedia.org/wiki/Multidimensional_scaling) will not be appropriate.